Camp Exchange USA

 What is Summer Camp?

-Through One27 and CIEE, you will spend up to 10 weeks working at a summer camp leading, teaching and encouraging campers to develop their talents and have fun.
-You will be placed in a position suited to your strengths such as sharing your particular passion and knowledge with others or as a camp counselor, guiding campers through the daily camp activities.
+Work Abroad at a summer camp for around 9 weeks.
+During this time you will lead, teach and encourage campers to develop their talents and have fun.
+You will be placed in a position best suited to your strengths and abilities.
+Guiding campers through daily activities, sharing your particular passion and knowledge will become part of your daily routine at camp.

 - Develop essential leadership and teaching skills and independence

 - Establish lifelong friendships with your peers, mentors, and youth